My parents gave me a present last week while we discussed what I’ll need to bring to college when I start classes next month.

 In January, the new Secretary of Education, controversial due to her lack of experience within public education as well as her refusal to explicitly protect LGBT+ and minority students, said it would be “too premature” to commit to the guidelines laid out in Title IX on campus sexual assault.

 Then, last week, DeVos met with “men’s rights” groups to discuss the policy.
-According to Rantt, those organizations included Stop Abusive and Violent Environments (SAVE), which has been labelled “misogynistic by the Southern Poverty Law Center, and the National Coalition for Men, a group that outs women whom they consider ‘false victims’ of sexual assault.”
+According to Rantt, those organizations included Stop Abusive and Violent Environments (SAVE), which has been labeled “misogynistic by the Southern Poverty Law Center, and the National Coalition for Men, a group that outs women whom they consider ‘false victims’ of sexual assault.”

 “She’s meeting with groups and individuals today who believe that sexual assault is some sort of feminist plot to hurt men,” said Mara Keisling, executive director of the National Center for Transgender Equality.